 A Mosaic Data Science Case Study

-A prominent publicly traded hotel chain that operates thousands of global properties across multiple brands had been investing heavily in developing advanced analytics capabilities and capacity to bring value now, and into the future, for the business.
+A prominent publicly traded hotel chain that operates global properties across multiple brands had been investing heavily in developing advanced analytics capabilities and capacity to bring value now, and into the future, for the business.
 Efforts were underway to bring data together in ways not previously explored, with a focus on enabling analytics across the enterprise.

 The business had been using an existing demand forecasting model from an enterprise analytics software company, but were dissatisfied with its level of accuracy which hindered the business in appropriately planning and executing resource allocation.
 The hotel chain needed an analytics consulting partner who could provide predictive analytical capabilities to improve the accuracy of future demand estimates.